Explore the Golden Circle, Relax in the Blue Lagoon & Discover Iceland’s South Coast from Reykjavík

 Your 5-day bus itinerary

 Welcome to Iceland!
-After touching down at Keflavík airport, grab your bags and head out through customs.
-A shared transfer will be waiting to take you straight to your hotel.
+After touching down at Keflavík Airport, grab your bags and head out through customs.
+A shared transfer is waiting to take you straight to your hotel in Reykjavík, making your arrival completely stress-free.

 Highlights